 - Drug Screen - non-DOT

-- Bachelor’s Degree in chemistry, biology, physical or natural sciences, public/environmental health or related field from an accredited college or university.
+- Bachelor's degree in chemistry, biology, physical or natural sciences, public health, environmental health or a related field from an accredited college or university.

 - One year of professional experience in disease control, environmental consultation, spill mitigation, or industrial hygiene performing duties that closely relate to the essential functions listed above.